How to Train a Dog: Tips and Tricks for Beginners

-Training enhances your relationship with your dog and enriches the bond you establish with him throughout the years.
+Training enhances your relationship with your dog and enriches the bond you establish with them throughout the years.
 If you're worried your pup will have trouble understanding commands, don't fret; dogs are smarter than you think!
-Once you learn how to communicate with each other, you will get along much better.
-Here are 9 basic dog-training steps for beginners:
+Once you learn how to communicate with each other, you may be surprised how much better you and your dog get along!
+If you’re just learning how to train a dog, here are 9 basic steps for beginners:

 #1: Enroll in Obedience Classes

-During class your puppy will learn some basics, such as sit, come, down, stay, and how to walk nicely on a leash.
-These elementary lessons with an instructor and other class participants will teach you the fundamentals while benefiting from others' trials and tribulations.
+During class, your puppy will learn some basic commands such as sit, come, down, stay, and how to nicely walk on a leash.
+These simple lessons with an instructor and other class participants will teach you the fundamentals while benefiting from others' trials and tribulations.

 #2: Use Positivity

 Your dog will respond to your direction if you make it fun.
 Animal behaviorists believe that the old ways of harsh corrections may work once or twice, but they are often inhumane and ineffective in the long run.
-Your dog will not understand why you are angry with him.
+Not to mention, your dog won’t understand why you’re angry with them!

-A year-long study by the University of Pennsylvania, published in the journal Applied Animal Behavior Science (Elsevier), showed that aggressive dogs who were trained with aggressive, confrontational, or aversive training techniques, such as being stared at, growled at, rolled onto their backs, or hit, continued their aggressive ways.
-Non-aversive training methods, such as exercise or rewards, were very successful in reducing or eliminating dog aggression responses.
+According to a study done by the University of Pennsylvania, dogs who trained with aggressive or confrontational training techniques—such as being stared at, growled at, or hit—tended to respond in aggressive ways.
+Non-aversive training methods, such as exercise or rewards, are more successful in reducing or eliminating dog aggression responses.

-Positive reinforcement lets your dog know that you are pleased with him, and he will repeat that behavior the next time.
-Rewards can consist of food, toys, or petting depending on what your dog responds to best.
-Once he gets it, reward him with food, toys, or petting only some of the time (but verbally praise him every time).
-This way he'll work hard to please you, hoping that he'll receive a reward.
+Positive reinforcement lets your dog know that you are pleased so they will repeat that behavior next time.
+Depending on what your dog responds to best, rewards can consist of food, toys, or petting.
+Once they understand the desired behavior, reward them only some of the time (but verbally praise them every time).
+This way, they’ll work hard to please you in hopes of receiving a reward!

 #3: Keep Training Sessions Short

-Begin teaching your dog good manners a few days after he's had a chance to settle into the household.
-Keep your training lessons short—about 10 to 15 minutes at each session.
-You can repeat the session later on in the same day, but each one should be brief.
-Plan to engage in several training sessions a day because no puppy learns to do something perfectly in only one take.
+You should begin training a few days after your pup has had a chance to settle into your home.
+Keep training sessions short—about 10 to 15 minutes.
+You can repeat the session later in the same day, but each one should be brief.
+Plan to engage in several training sessions a day because no dog learns to do something perfectly in only one take.

 #4: Use Small Treats

-It's a good idea to give him some small treats as rewards for training.
-You can use soft commercial food treats sized for puppies, pieces of string cheese, or small pieces of cut-up hot dog that he can swallow right away.
-Avoid hard, crunchy treats because they take a while to chew.
-Give treats to your puppy immediately—within half a second of him completing the desired behavior.
-The faster you confirm the behavior you want, the easier it is for your puppy to understand what you're trying to teach him.
-When you give the reward, follow it up by saying "Good boy!"
+As you’re learning how to teach a dog, offer plenty of treats as rewards.
+You can use dog treats, small pieces of string cheese, or cut-up veggies like carrots that they can chew right away.
+Give treats to your pooch within half a second of them completing the desired behavior.
+The faster you confirm the behavior you want, the easier it is for your dog to understand what you're trying to teach them.
+When you give the reward, follow it up with verbal affirmation.

-Avoid the trap of handing out treats during a training session just because your puppy looks cute.
-He will work harder to please you if he knows that he's getting a reward than if he hasn't earned it.
-If he doesn't do something you like, don't yell or punish.
-Simply withhold the reward.
+Avoid handing out treats just because your dog looks cute.
+They will work harder to please you if they think they’ll get a reward.
+If they do something you don’t like, don't yell or punish—simply withhold the reward.

 #5: Say a Cue Word Only Once

 Say a cue word, like "sit" or "down," only once.
 Dogs are smart, so they hear your command and can follow it the first time.
-Repeating the cue word multiple times doesn't help your pup sharpen his listening skills, and like a teenager, he'll tune you out.
+Repeating the cue word multiple times doesn't help your pup sharpen their listening skills, and like a teenager, they'll tune you out.

 #6: Schedule Training Before Meals

 Schedule your training session before your dog's regular meal.
-This way he may pay closer attention to the instructions so that he can earn a tasty bite.
+This way, they may pay closer attention to the instructions so that they can earn a tasty bite.

 Choose a time for training when no one will interrupt you and you don't feel rushed.
 Turn your cell phone off and forget about answering the doorbell if it rings.
 This will give you quality time to devote to the training process.

 For the first few sessions, pick a room in the house that's large enough to move around.
-When your dog figures out what you want him to do, take your training lessons outside, preferably to a fenced-in area, or keep him on a leash when you are in an unfenced area.
-Distractions will vie for your puppy's attention, so you'll need to become more interesting than the street noise, a fast-moving squirrel, or the scent of newly mowed grass.
+Once your dog gets comfortable, take your training lessons outside, preferably to a fenced-in area, or keep them on a leash when you are in an unfenced area.
+Distractions could divert your dog’s attention, so you’ll need to become more interesting than street noise or a fast-moving squirrel.

-#8: Don't Train When Puppy's Not in the Mood
+#8: Don't Train When Your Dog's Not in the Mood

-Don't train your puppy when he's hot, tired, or in the middle of vigorous playtime.
-You want him focused and eager for a training session.
+Don't train your dog when they’re hot, tired, or in the middle of playtime.
+You want them focused and eager for a training session, so it’s best to do it when you know you have their full attention.

-If you ever become frustrated with training your puppy, don't get angry with him.
+If you ever become frustrated about how to train a dog, don't get angry with them.
 Just quietly end the session and try again later in the day.
-Many dogs become nervous and will stop paying attention to their trainers if they are yelled at.
-They can become scared of training and decide that following directions is not for them.
-Stay calm and relaxed so that your puppy will learn in a positive environment.
+Many dogs become nervous and will stop paying attention to trainers who yell.
+Dogs can even become scared of training and decide that following directions is not for them.
+Stay calm and relaxed so that your pup will learn in a positive environment.

 FOLLOW US!